Driving Global Workforce Success: Insights from Ross MacRae

 “If we cannot do something properly, we will not do it at all.
 That includes how we look after people.”

-A Culture That Supports Learning
+A Culture That Keeps Evolving

 “Mistakes will happen in any global business.
 The important thing is that people feel able to speak up, learn from them, and improve how we work.”